R. D. Laing: Laing and anti-psychiatry

-Laing was seen as an important figure in the anti-psychiatry movement, along with David Cooper, although he never denied the value of treating mental distress.

 If the human race survives, future men will, I suspect, look back on our enlightened epoch as a veritable age of Darkness.
 They will presumably be able to savour the irony of the situation with more amusement than we can extract from it.
 The laugh’s on us.
 They will see that what we call "schizophrenia" was one of the forms in which, often through quite ordinary people, the light began to break through the cracks in our all-too-closed minds.